MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-offline-mode.md

 You can access a guide using a QR code link as long as you've used the guide while you had an internet connection.

-## Using the Dynamics 365 Guides demo when you're offline
+## Using the "Try a guide" demo when you're offline

 The demo available through the Dynamics 365 Guides Home screen is available for use without an internet connection.